 No attempts were made to change the structure of the cottage from when it was a school, so you can still see the old storage cupboards inside the kitchens!

-The cottage and shop today also hasn’t changed much since Sarah Nelson lived in it and many of the original structures, pantries and shelves are still in place.
+The cottage and shop today also haven’t changed much since Sarah Nelson lived in it and many of the original structures, pantries, and shelves are still in place.